 What species should I use?

-In many cases rabbit antibodies are usually the first choice for polyclonal antibodies, however other species should be considered.
-When looking for larger amounts of antiserum it may be more beneficial to use antibodies from a larger animal such as sheep antibodies or goat antibodies.
-It is beneficial to use chicken antibodies as a host species when using mammalian antigens especially those that are highly conserved.
-We also now provide services in llama antibodies, which are a more affordable alternative to monoclonal antibody production.
+Llamas and alpacas are both useful for VHH development.
+In many cases rabbits are usually the first choice for custom polyclonal antibodies.
+However, other species should be considered.
+When looking for larger amounts of antiserum, it may be more beneficial to choose a larger animal such as sheep or goat.

 How many animals should I use?

 We suggest you use at least a minimum of 2 animals per project.
 This will allow for the fact that there is often variability of immune response between individual animals.
-This will increase your odds of getting a highly reactive and specific antibody to your protein of interest.
+This will increase your odds of getting a highly reactive and specific antibodies to your antigen(s) of interest.

 How much antigen is needed for my project?

-Typically about 2.5mg is needed for the standard protocol for 2 rabbits/chickens or 1 goat/sheep/llama.
+Typically about 2.5mg is needed for the standard protocol for 2 rabbits or 1 goat/sheep/llama/alpaca.
 We prefer that the concentration be a minimum of 1mg/ml if possible.

-Conjugation makes the immunogen more immunogenic by making it physically large enough for the immune system to recognize it.
+Conjugation can make an antigen more immunogenic by making it physically large enough for the immune system to recognize it.
 We recommend that small peptides (less than 15KD or less than 25 amino acids) be conjugated.
-During conjugation your peptide is attached to a carrier protein making for a larger and more immunogenic molecule that is coated with your peptide.
+During conjugation your peptide is attached to a carrier protein making for a larger and more immunogenic molecule.
 The larger molecule allows the immune system to recognize it easier.
-We have great success using keyole limpet hemocyanin (KLH).
-Other good carrier proteins are bovine serum albumin (BSA) and ova albumin (OVA).
+We have great success using keyhole limpet hemocyanin (KLH).
+Other excellent carrier proteins include bovine serum albumin (BSA) and ova albumin (OVA).

 What concentration of antibody can I expect?